 According to the GeoStat, in 2016 there were 68 producers of pharmaceuticals in Georgia, 295 wholesalers, and 1,014 retailers.
 The major players on the market are three vertically integrated companies, which include both production, distribution and retail departments.
 PSP, Aversi and Georgian Healthcare Group (GHG) companies obtain about considerable share of the distribution and retail markets and are able to regulate prices on them.

-Pharmaceutical & Healthcare Industries Overview 2017 - is a professional industry report, which covers crucial economic, pharma and healthcare information for decision makers and industry professionals globally.
-The Overview will be useful for top-managers, business owners, consultants and other stakeholders of the Life Sciences industry, who are analyzing, planning to enter or invest into the one of the CIS pharma markets.
+Pharmaceutical & Healthcare Industries Overview 2017 - is a professional industry report, which covers crucial economic, pharma and healthcare information for decision-makers and industry professionals globally.
+The Overview will be useful for top-managers, business owners, consultants and other stakeholders of the Life Sciences industry, who are analyzing, planning to enter or invest in one of the CIS pharma markets.

 For additional information, please, contact, Eugene Brovko via email firstname.lastname@example.org or phone +380 (98) 224-98-64